edwardUL99/inject-lite/README.md

 // all classes and subpackages underneath com.foo.bar will be scanned for dependencies Injection.configure(new ConfigurationBuilder().withInjectionPackagePrefixes("com.foo.bar"));
 ```
-Make this call before you begin using any injectors or annotation scanners, as any calls after will have no effect

 Note that this also restricts annotation scanning using the `AnnotationScanner` API.